 Into this foray came the clarion voices of John Hus, Savonarola, and the giant of the Reformation, Martin Luther.

-When being faced with the threats and condemnation of a Papal Bull at the Diet of Warms, Luther stood for truth and was bold to answer.
+When being faced with the threats and condemnation of a Papal Bull at the Diet of Worms, Luther stood for truth and was bold to answer.

 Quoting from his own writings, he declared, “I am bound to the Scriptures I have quoted and my conscience is captive to the Word of God.
 I cannot and will not retract anything, since it is neither safe nor right to go against conscience.
 I cannot do otherwise.
 Here I stand.
 God help me.
 Amen.”
 (Martin Luther, Eric Metaxas, Viking, New York: 2017, p.
 216).